bpmn-miwg/bpmn-miwg-test-suite/README.md

 1. Export the model into a BPMN XML file (*.bpmn) named `<test id>-export.bpmn`, e.g. `A.1.0-export.bpmn`.
 1. Compare the result with the BPMN XML file (*.bpmn) provided with the reference model, e.g. `A.1.0.bpmn`.
 1. Report your findings in the spreadsheet `BPMN MIWG Test Case Structure.xlsx` by putting either `OK` or `Issues` into a column labeled with tool name, version and date of test.
 1. [Create new issues](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/issues/new) on GitHub – one for each of your findings.
 Make sure to mention the tool you tested, the id of the test case (e.g. `A.1.0`) and the type of the test (e.g. `export`) in the issue title.
+(A moderator will create labels out of that.)

 Repeat these steps for all reference models.